Rajasthan Tour

 Then Rajasthan arrived not as a choice, but as a meteor.
 Its arid vastness struck our drought-stricken hearts and minds.
 In that blazing aftermath, the question of time—once so urgent—fell silent.
 The impact sent waves far beyond us, summoning Gemini, ChatGPT, and other tireless knights to a single, more elemental question crystallized from the dust: how might we draw water from the desert within a week?
 On that, we found rare unanimity.
 To answer it, we would have to move not like passengers, nor even like pilots, but like a whirlwind itself—entering the desert not to endure it, but to change its course.
 Chronology surrendered to survival; relativity bowed before thirst.

-After tea and snacks and keeping luggage in room immedeately started for Amber fort through Jalmahal.
-At jalmahal stop we took photos as kings from history.
-We visited a museum nearby with old books and arts.
+After tea and snacks, and keeping luggage in the room, we immediately started for Amber fort through Jalmahal.
+At Jalmahal stop, we took photos as kings from history.
+We visited a museum nearby with old books and art.

 Amber Fort was heavily crowded, and it is a large fort spanning a large area.
 People are living in their homes, running market inside the fort boundary.
 The driver arranged a very friendly guide for the visit.
 The fort has its own flag and a small flag below that indicating the presence of the king.
 Amber and Jaigarh forts are close by, where we headed next.